Poni Hoax: Biography

 Poni Hoax released a more successful album in 2008: Images of Sigrid.
-Some compared the electro energy of Daft Punk, a few notes of Bowie, and Ian Curtis to the voice of Nicolas Ker (to whom he takes strong influence from), plus a dash of David Byrne-esque funk in the instrumentation.
+Some compared the electro energy of Daft Punk, a few notes of Bowie, and Ian Curtis to the voice of Nicolas Ker (to whom he takes strong influence), plus a dash of David Byrne-esque funk in the instrumentation.
 "Faces in the Water," the 13-minute conclusion to the album, received mixed consumer reviews from places like iTunes and Amazon, some considering it boring and unnecessary, and some considering it a breath of fresh air.
 The slower and softer tunes evoke Nick Cave, and the album undergoes all the influences of the band.
 The album's concept revolves around Sigrid, a "presence" who is always in concerts and dance halls, and always in a good mood.
 The band has stated that they tried to maintain that light air while recording the second album.
 Also, they found the recording process went much smoother than on their first album because they had more experience.

 The single "Antibodies" quickly became a radio hit and the controversial music video clip directed by Danakil received an award.
 It appeared in the video game Rock Band 3, attracting attention to the band from English-speaking audiences.
 From 2008 to 2010, the band played in major cities across the globe (New York, Montreal, London, Oslo, Moscow, Toronto), including a sold out concert in Paris and the opening for Franz Ferdinand in London.

 The single "We Are the Bankers" was released in 2010 on Abracadabra Records.
 The band broke away from Tigersushi because they did not think it fit their "sound".

 Years after the previous album came out, with Nicolas Ker joining a few side projects along the way, the band announced that a new album, A State of War, would come out in February 2013.
 They wanted it to have a false sense of happiness, with extremely dark lyrics and undertones.
 It was released on Pan European Recording instead of Abracadabra Records.
 In early 2013, the release date was pushed back to March to allow time for the final touches.